ronfung/wallet/README.md

 ## Design Summary

 We need to find 4th degree of connections in a most efficient matters.
-Also, anticipate that the code can be run in paraellel, distributed algorithm on a cluster, where the processing and generating of data can doney simultaneously.
-The code uses divide and conquer, hashmap like data structure to cache results for subsequent lookup.
+Also, anticipate that the code can be run in parallel, distributed algorithm on a cluster, where the processing and generating of data can done simultaneously.
+The code uses divide and conquer, hash-map like data structure to cache results for subsequent lookup.

 ## Details of Implementation